 Good board meeting software supports and facilitates the process of a board meeting.
 With the right software, you can easily make annotations in PDFs.
 It also makes creating agendas and minutes easy.
 It makes remote meetings well organized and documents easily accessible and stores documents securely and conveniently.

 Does your organization work with Microsoft 365?
-Orf do you like to use Teams but do you want more functionalities?
+Or do you like to use Microsoft Teams but do you want more functionalities?
 In that case, Easy2Meet is the perfect add-on.
-This software fits seamlessly in any existing Microsoft environment and guarantees the security you are used to getting from Microsoft.
+This board management software fits seamlessly in any existing Microsoft environment and guarantees the security you are used to getting from Microsoft.
 Even if you meet with people from outside your organization.
 Easy2Meet has a high user adoption because it is remarkably user friendly.
 It offers everything you need for professional and efficient board meetings.